apache/incubator-kie-kogito-examples/process-monitoring-springboot/README.md

 ### Compile and Run in Local Dev Mode

-It is possible to use `docker-compose` to demonstrate how to inject the generated dashboards in the volume of the grafana container:
+It is possible to use `docker-compose` to demonstrate how to inject the generated dashboards in the volume of the Grafana container:

 1. Run `mvn clean package` to build the project and generate dashboards.
 2. Run `docker-compose up` to start the applications.

-The volumes of the grafana container are properly set in the `docker-compose.yml` file, so that the dashboards are properly loaded at startup.
+The volumes of the Grafana container are properly set in the `docker-compose.yml` file, so that the dashboards are automatically loaded at startup.

+To access the dashboards simply open http://localhost:3000/ on your browser once the containers are started.

+The first time it may take a few seconds for the Grafana container to start and load everything, so if you can't see the web UI immediately, try waiting 30 seconds.

 ## Example Usage